 Regarding unobvious, but quite logical advantages, you can vote in elections of highest-level leaders of the country or try your luck and run in presidential elections, there are precedents.
 But keep in mind that Estonia is a jealous country that prohibits dual citizenship.
-Therefore, you will have to renounce the citizenship of your country – the renunciation procedure can be long, confusing and painful.
-But that’s worth the effort given the advantages of Estonian citizenship.
+Therefore, you will have to renounce the citizenship of your country – the renunciation procedure can be long, confusing, and painful.
+But that’s worth the effort has given the advantages of Estonian citizenship.

-Knowledge of not only Estonian, but also the state system and the Constitution – you will have to pass some exams – is the basis for obtaining Estonian citizenship.
+Knowledge of not only Estonian but also the state system and the Constitution – you will have to pass some exams – is the basis for obtaining Estonian citizenship.
 You should do the following:

 – Suddenly: fill out the application;